-Chronic Venous Insufficiency of a Lower Extremity: Most cases occur in the lower extremities.
+- Chronic Venous Insufficiency of a Lower Extremity: Most cases occur in the lower extremities.
 This condition results from incompetent veins in the deep system.
-Standing increases lower extremity congestion with blood and worsens the condition, including swelling and ulcering.
+Standing increases lower extremity congestion with blood and worsens the condition, including swelling and ulcers.
 Some individuals also suffer from blood clots.

-Peripheral Arterial Disease: These are diseases which impact arteries in the upper or lower extremities.
+- Peripheral Arterial Disease: These are diseases which impact arteries in the upper or lower extremities.
 The symptoms are mostly pain occurring in the lower extremities or pelvis as a result of poor blood flow to skeletal muscle.
-Prolonged standing or walking are the most typical residual limitations.
+Prolonged standing or walking are the most typical residual limitation.

 Unfortunately, millions of U.S. adults suffer from some form of heart disease and many of these are middle age persons.
 Of these afflicted individuals, a myriad of manifestations persists, including heart failure, high blood pressure, angina or chronic chest pain, congenital heart issues or a stroke.
 Heart disease is more common among the geriatric population, but not exclusively.

 Heart disease results in many individuals disabled from work.
 Absence from work because of heart disease is a prevalent cause of disability and an inability to work.
 Hospitalization is increased dramatically among individuals with heart disease, sometimes for prolonged periods.